daniel-was-taken/flutterProjects/personalexp/README.md

-# personalexp
+# Personal Expense App

-A new Flutter project.
+Flutter project.

+## Summary

+This app calculates expense in a week.

+## Features

+Adding and deleting transactions.
+Chart for expenditure.

 ## Getting Started